-Sharing data files between applications built in Visual COBOL and others built using Net Express or Server Express
+Sharing data files between applications built in Visual COBOL and others built using Net Express

 If you have applications that access the same data files, all those applications should be built with the same FILEMAXSIZE setting.
-However, applications built with Visual COBOL use a default setting of FILEMAXSIZE=8 while those built in Net Express or Server Express use FILEMAXSIZE=4.
+However, applications built with Visual COBOL use a default setting of FILEMAXSIZE=8 while those built in Net Express use FILEMAXSIZE=4.

 In Visual COBOL you need to set the FILEMAXSIZE setting in the file handler configuration file (EXTFH.CFG).
-This ensures Net Express, Server Express, and Visual COBOL are all using the same setting and that programs running under the Net Express or Server Express run-time systems do not access the same files as programs running under the Visual COBOL run-time system.
+This ensures Net Express and Visual COBOL are all using the same setting and that programs running under the Net Express run-time system do not access the same files as programs running under the Visual COBOL run-time system.